gamelab/kiwi.js/README.md

 ###Viewing the examples

 We have a throng of examples.
 So many, in fact, that one kiwi got tired carrying them all.
 As generous souls, we put them in their own repo.
 Check out the [examples repo](https://github.com/gamelab/examples) and look in `tutorials/core`.

+Also, don't forget to check out the [examples site](http://examples.kiwijs.org/) where we demo all the library features and the cool plugins available to you.

 ###What's in this repo?